 More than curiosity, wonder is an entrance to the possible.
 And impossible.1

-Gaston Bachelard—the wonderfully imaginative man whose 1958 The Poetics of Space transformed concepts like nests, corners, even roundness into psychological spaces and existential boundaries—writes: “The surest sign of wonder is exaggeration.”
+Gaston Bachelard—the wonderfully imaginative man who transformed concepts like nests, corners, even roundness into psychological spaces and existential boundaries—writes: “The surest sign of wonder is exaggeration.”
 Like begonia leaves, snail shells, and ammonites, some transcendent cosmic pattern knights them.

 The surest sign of wonder is exaggeration.
 And since the inhabitant of a shell can amaze us, the imagination will soon make amazing creatures, more amazing than reality, issue from the shell. […] When we accept slight amazement, we prepare ourselves to imagine great amazement and, in the world of the imagination, it becomes normal for an elephant, which is an enormous animal, to come out of a snail shell.
 It would be exceptional, however, if we were to ask him to go back into it.